Set the seed for reproducibility

 is the first level and multiple

-and the second level is assigned to 1
+and the second level to 1

 <- verb_org |>